nats-io/nats-site/content/documentation/managing_the_server/upgrading.md

   parent = "Managing the Server"
 +++

-The basic strategy for upgrading a cluster revolves around the server's ability to gossip cluster configuration to clients.
+The basic strategy for upgrading a cluster revolves around the server's ability to gossip cluster configuration to clients and other servers.
 When cluster configuration changes, clients become aware of new servers automatically.
 In case of a disconnect, a client has a list of servers that joined the cluster in addition to the ones it knew about from its connection settings.

 Note that since each server stores it's own permission and authentication configuration, new servers added to a cluster should provide the same users and authorization to prevent clients from getting rejected or gaining unexpected privileges.

 For purposes of describing the scenario, let's get some fingers on keyboards, and go through the motions.
-Let's consider a tiny cluster of two servers: 'A' and 'B.', and yes - clusters should be *three* to *five* servers, but for purposes of describing the behavior and cluster upgrade process, a cluster of two servers will suffice.
+Let's consider a cluster of two servers: 'A' and 'B.', and yes - clusters should be *three* to *five* servers, but for purposes of describing the behavior and cluster upgrade process, a cluster of two servers will suffice.

 Let's build this cluster: